-FINRA is the primary regulator for the securities industry, and is responsible for the oversight of the country’s brokerage firms, stock brokers, analysts and other financial professionals.
+FINRA is the primary regulator for the securities industry.
+It is responsible for the oversight of the country’s brokerage firms, stock brokers, analysts and other financial professionals.
 FINRA calls the brokerage firms “members” and calls the individuals it regulates “associated persons” or “registered representatives.”

 In July 2007, the SEC approved the formation of a new SRO to be a successor to NASD.
 The NASD and the member regulation, enforcement and arbitration functions of the New York Stock Exchange were then consolidated into the Financial Industry Regulatory Authority (FINRA).
 See SEC Release No. 34-56145

 The Financial Industry Regulatory Authority (“FINRA”) is “a national association of securities broker-dealers registered with the Securities and Exchange Commission (‘SEC’) under § 15A of the Exchange Act, 15 U.S.C. § 78o–3.”
 Dougherty v.
 VFG, LLC, 118 F. Supp.
 3d 699, 709 n.5 (E.D.
 Pa.
 2015).
 “In 2007, [the National Association of Securities Dealers (‘NASD’)] changed its name to [FINRA].”
 Id. (citation omitted).
 “FINRA is a self-regulatory organization and has the authority to, inter alia, create and enforce rules for its members in order to provide regulatory oversight of all securities firms that do business with the public.”
 Id. (citation omitted).
 “FINRA membership constitutes an agreement to adhere to FINRA’s rules and regulations, including its Code and relevant arbitration provisions contained therein.”